 Tatton Park Visitor Arrival experience

-A new Visitor Welcome building has been built to create an improved visitor ‘sense of arrival’.
+A Visitor Welcome building has been built to create an improved visitor ‘sense of arrival’.
 It provides a focal point close to the main visitor car park to communicate everything Tatton and the region have to offer, including a variety of different attractions, events, dining and shopping experiences throughout the year.
-All weather protection, signage and improved landscaping and facilities for people with mobility challenges have also been introduced as well as a bespoke coach drop off point for group visitors.
-An important personal welcome is also provided for everyone by a visitor assistant, who can also provide information and help orientate visitors during and after their visit.
+All weather protection, signage, improved landscaping and facilities for better access have also been introduced as well as a bespoke coach drop off point for group visitors.
+A personal welcome is provided by a visitor assistant, who can give additional information and help orientate visitors during and after their visit.

 Stableyard shopping and catering